 (2) Used throughout the state, including by a local authority, to identify the shared scooter.

 A few states have enacted laws addressing motorized scooter-share rental businesses, as distinct from the operation of the vehicles themselves.
 This section is based on acts recently passed in Arkansas and Utah.
-Its purpose is similar to the requirement that registered automobiles display plates, namely to allow trace traffic or parking violations to a specific vehicle.
+Its purpose is similar to the requirement that registered automobiles display plates, namely to allow the tracing of traffic or parking violations to a specific vehicle (and operator).

 Section 702.
 Insurance